 Conversely, backup is used to describe a market that is experiencing a short-term change in business direction.
-Of example, if the market is seen to be increasing overall (bullish) but then experiences a brief downward trend (bearish), the downward trend may be referred to as a back-up.
+For example, if the market is seen to be increasing overall (bullish) but then experiences a brief downward trend (bearish), the downward trend may be referred to as a back up.
 The word may also be utilised to describe the opposite.